 Contact: Room 206, West 1 Bldg, O-okayama, tel: 03-5734-3524

 This course aims to deepen students’ understanding of the actual systems of Japanese companies and industries through study tours and a series of lectures given by professional company staff.

 By the end of this course, students will be able to

-- deepen their understanding on the Japanese industrial and social system
+- deepen their understanding of the Japanese industrial and social system

-- understand the working environment, company culture and required communication/language skills of several companies in Japan
+- understand the working environment, culture and required communication/language skills of several companies/organizations in Japan

 - understand the actual technical systems of Japanese companies and public organizations

 This course consists of three study tours and six lectures.